Nickflanagn24/blockbuster-brainbuster/README.md

 ---

 ## Responsive Mockup
 The website has been developed to be fully responsive, ensuring the quiz is enjoyable on all devices, from desktop to mobile.
-The clean layout allows users to focus on the quiz without distractions, providing an intuitive and immersive experience whether they are playing on a large screen or a small mobile device.
+The clean layout allows users to focus on the quiz without distractions, providing an intuitive and immersive experience whether playing on a large screen or a small mobile device.

 ---